Examples

-Triversity is a Cincinnati, Ohio, based construction company that has established a mandate to “build a better way.”
-It accomplishes this mandate by measuring equity and job quality in both its recruiting and its advancement process through the working metrics tool, which allows tracking and analysis of data such as job growth, retention, earnings and benefits by race and gender.
+• Measuring job quality to drive attraction, retention and growth: A practice of mandating measurement of equity and job quality in both its recruiting and its advancement process through the Working Metrics tool, which allows tracking and analysis of data such as job growth, retention, earnings and benefits by race and gender.

 Have an example to add?